sarthakkimtani/sarthakkimtani/README.md

 # 💫 About Me:
 I'm a dedicated software developer with a passion for crafting seamless user experiences.
-My expertise lies in building robust full-stack applications using the **MERN stack** (MongoDB, Express.js, React, Node.js) and developing cross-platform mobile applications with **Flutter**.
+My expertise lies in building robust full-stack applications and developing cross-platform mobile applications with **Flutter**.
 I thrive on the challenges of creating end-to-end solutions, from database design to intuitive front-end interfaces.
 <br><br> 👨‍💻 All of my projects are available at https://github.com/sarthakkimtani?tab=repositories<br>

 # 💻 Skills: